 Table.
-4.6.1 - 141.
-Event messa
+4.6.1 - 143.
+Event messages. rabio.
+1.0.1 110.
+L Of It mooodgoo.

 The function registers its operation into the last twelve (12) time-stamped registers; this information is available for all provided instances separately.
 The register of the function records the ON event process data for ACTIVATED, BLOCKED, etc. The table below presents the structure of the function's register content.